 Being”in love” is a pretty cool feeling.
 But it can also be an illusion.

-Being "in love" is the most commonly used phrase to describe the feeling of "chemistry".
-People who are "in love" have obsessive thoughts about their partners - huge highs when things are good, deep lows when things are bad.
-People "in love" say things like, "you just know when it's right", and believe that they found their true soulmates.
+Being “in love” is the most commonly used phrase to describe the feeling of “chemistry”.
+People who are “in love” with each other have obsessive thoughts about their partners – huge highs when things are good, deep lows when things are bad.
+People “in love” say things like, “you just know when it’s right”, and believe that they found their true soulmates.

 Being “in love” is a pretty cool feeling.
 But it can also be an illusion.
 What people who are “in love” often forget is that the passion that brings them together is often the very thing that drives them apart.
 This isn’t always the case.
 Some people, like the ones in Helen Fisher’s brain chemistry studies, stay “in love” for an entire lifetime.
 And because of those few people, we all think that the only way to find happiness is to hold out for being “in love”.